Yellowstone II (AD-27)

 The second Yellowstone (AD-27) was laid down on 16 October 1944 at Tacoma, Wash., by the Seattle Division of the Todd-Pacific Shipyards, Inc.; launched on 12 April 1945; sponsored by Mrs. F. A. Zeusler, the wife of Capt.
-F. A. Zeusler, USCG, the District Coast Guard Officer of the 13th Naval District; and commissioned on 16 January 1946, Capt.
+F. A. Zeusler, USCG, the District Coast Guard Officer of the Thirteenth Naval District; and commissioned on 16 January 1946, Capt.
 J. A. Ferrall, Jr., in command.

-After shakedown training out of San Diego and repairs at Puget Sound Naval Shipyard to correct minor deficiencies which appeared during her initial cruise, Yellowstone operated in the Seattle area into March 1946.
+After shakedown training out of San Diego and repairs at Puget Sound Naval Shipyard, Bremerton, Wash., to correct minor deficiencies which appeared during her initial cruise, Yellowstone operated in the Seattle area into March 1946.
 She departed Seattle on the last day of the month, transited the Panama Canal on 11 April, and arrived at Newport, R.I., on the 20th to take up her duties tending destroyers of the Atlantic Fleet.

 Yellowstone performed faithful service to the Fleet for the next 28 years, providing repair, supply, and auxiliary services (power and fresh water, etc.) not only to destroyers (the purpose for which she was designed) but also to aircraft carriers and submarines.
 In time, this valuable adjunct to the fleet earned a reputation for reliability and dependability that caused some to nickname her "Old Faithful," after the famous geyser in Yellowstone National Park.
-The destroyer tender also earned the coveted battle efficiency "E" award 10 times.
+The destroyer tender also earned the coveted Battle Efficiency "E" Award 10 times.

 Yellowstone was deployed to the Mediterranean 11 times between 1947 and 1968.
 Her ports of operation ranged from Izmir, Turkey, to Naples, Italy; from Venice to Taranto; from Suda Bay, Crete, to Gibraltar; and included cities in Spain, France, Italy, and Greece.
-In between her deployments with the 6th Fleet, the destroyer tender operated out of Boston, Newport, Norfolk, or Bermuda.
+In between her deployments with the Sixth Fleet, the destroyer tender operated out of Boston, Newport, Norfolk, or Bermuda.

 Her tasks were performed mostly unheralded and from from the public eye but were necessary to maintain the ships of the Fleet in operational trim.
 In October 1969, she performed a noteworthy repair job when she relaced 1,162 tubes in the number one propulsion boiler of Forrest Royal (DD-872) as that ship was preparing to deploy to the Mediterranean.
 Working against the destroyer's deadline, Yellowstone's skilled artisans accomplished the task in only 12 days and thus allowed her to get underway on time.